Spiking

 One of the main effects of date rape drugs is memory loss, so you might not be sure if you've been assaulted.
 If you give permission, forensic tests can be done to check for date rape drugs in your system.
 Blood and urine samples need to be taken quite soon after the incident.
 But hair and nail samples can be used to detect drugs much later.
 You can report drink spiking even if you don't think you've been assaulted.

-Everyone responds differently to spiking and sexual assault – so whatever someone feels is a valid response.
+Everyone responds differently to indecent exposure – so whatever someone feels is a valid response.
 But, for lots of people, it can have a long-lasting impact on their feelings and wellbeing.

-If you have experienced spiking and sexual assault of any kind – whether it was recently or a long time ago – HERSANA is here for you.
+If you have experienced indecent exposure of any kind – whether it was recently or a long time ago – HERSANA is here for you.
 We will listen to you, believe you and create a safe space for you.

 If you think someone has had their drink spiked, and they are showing any of the symptoms described above there are a few things you can do to help: